 The only thing left to disable is the installation of non-mobeewave signed applications.
 This can be achieved by either patching the PackageManager so it does not install applications that do not conform to our requirements, or disable the “Allow installation of software from untrusted sources” setting.

 The PackageInstallerActivity in the PackageManager enforces this setting.
-While easier to patch and less chances to break the package manger, it’s also easier to work around, since ADB will still be able to install applications.
+While easier to patch and less chances to break the package manager, it’s also easier to work around, since ADB will still be able to install applications.

 Adding a watchdog, monitoring the /data/app folder and checking for unauthorized applications might be a useful addition.